okta/terraform-provider-okta/examples/README.md

 - [okta_user_schema](./okta_user_schema) Supports the management of Okta defined User Profile Attribute Schemas.
 - [okta_user](./okta_user) Supports the management of Okta Users.
 - [okta_users](./okta_users) Data source to retrieve a group of users.
 - [okta_app_oauth_redirect_uri](./okta_app_oauth_redirect_uri) Supports decentralizing redirect uri config.
 Due to Okta's API not allowing this field to be null, you must set a redirect uri in your app, and ignore changes to this attribute.
 We follow TF best practices and detect config drift.
-The best case scenario is Okta makes this field nullable and we can not detect config drift when this attr is not present.
+The best case scenario is Okta makes this field nullable, and we can not detect config drift when this attr is not present.

 ## Deprecated Resources